saleyn/utxx/README.md

 * Wrap at 80 characters
 * Use 4-space indentation
 * Expand tabs with spaces in indentations (for vi use settings: `ts=4:sw=4:et`)
-* Use the following braces style:
+* Use K&R braces style:
 ```
 if (...) {
    ...